Mollie Tibbetts, missing Iowa student, found dead, her father says

 For the last month, investigators followed “hundreds” of leads — interviewing dozens of people and canvassing a nearby hog farm, cornfields and other properties for traces of the college student.
 Two items Tibbetts typically took with her — a Fitbit and cellphone — remained missing.

-Investigators announced last week they were focusing the search to five locations in and around Brooklyn, which included a car wash just a block away from the city’s main commercial strip and a TA truck stop next to Interstate-80, which runs across the entirety of Iowa.
+Investigators announced last week they were focusing the search on five locations in and around Brooklyn, which included a car wash just a block away from the city’s main commercial strip and a TA truck stop next to Interstate-80, which runs across the entirety of Iowa.

-Brooklyn, a town of just 1,500 people, was shaken by Tibbett's disappearance.
+Brooklyn, a town of just 1,500 people, was shaken by Tibbetts' disappearance.
 Blake Jack, the brother of Tibbetts’ boyfriend, told Fox News on Aug.
 8 there was no sign of a struggle at the Brooklyn home she was staying in at the time.

 Dalton Jack, Tibbett's boyfriend of two years, said he believed the doors of the home where his girlfriend last stayed had been left unlocked.